tsgates/arch-wiki-markdown/wiki/Bash.md

 -   /etc/profile is sourced by all Bourne-compatible shells upon login.
     It sets up an environment upon login and loads application-specific (/etc/profile.d/*.sh) settings.
--   ~/.profile is read and sourced by bash when an interactive login shell is started.
+-   ~/.profile is read and sourced by Bash when an interactive login shell is started.
--   ~/.bashrc is read and sourced by bash when a non-login interactive shell is started, for example, when you open a virtual console from the desktop environment.
+-   ~/.bashrc is read and sourced by Bash when a non-login interactive shell is started, for example, when you open a virtual console from the desktop environment.
 This file is useful for setting up a user-specific shell environment.

 > Configuration file sourcing order at startup

-These files are sourced by bash in different circumstances.
+These files are sourced by Bash in different circumstances.

 -   if interactive + login shell → /etc/profile then the first readable
     of ~/.bash_profile, ~/.bash_login, and ~/.profile
-    -   Bash will source ~/.bash_logout upon exit.
+    -   Bash will source ~/.bash_logout and /etc/bash.bash_logout upon
+        exit.
 -   if interactive + non-login shell → /etc/bash.bashrc then ~/.bashrc
 -   if login shell + legacy mode → /etc/profile then ~/.profile